discretize/discretize-guides/builds/revenant/power-renegade/index.md

     uptime: 10 stacks
 cmGuide: static
 ---

 The <Specialization name="Renegade"/> is one of the professions with the most support and utility.
 It provides permanent <Boon name="Alacrity"/>, half of the necessary <Boon name="Might"/> with <Skill name="Heroic Command"/>, and if that is not enough already, the <Specialization name="Renegade"/> has also excellent CC capabilities with <Skill name="Surge of the mists"/> and <Skill name="Darkrazorsdaring"/>.

 Damage-wise the <Specialization name="Renegade"/> is on the lower end compared to the other damage dealing classes.
 This does not imply that the damage doesn't matter; in fact <Specialization name="Renegade"/> has a very juicy burst that makes slacking DPS players sweaty.

 Since the <Specialization name="Renegade"/> is a power-oriented build it benefits from <Item id="50082"/> and <Item name="Impact" type="Sigil"/>.

-To see how the <Specialization name="Renegade"/> is played in Pick Up Groups refer to [Renegade CM guides](https://discretize.eu/cm-guides/revenant/power-renegade/pug/).

 <Divider text="Equipment"/>
 <CharacterWithAr>